grey-cat-1908/website/content/projects/index.md

 * Also I started fun-only project [TODAY](https://today.arbuz.icu/) that shows some generated (how?) information about current day.

-* A [Portable Minecraft Server](https://github.com/grey-cat-1908/portable-mc-server) Minecraft server that you can easily run on your Raspberry Pi.
+* A [Portable Minecraft Server](https://github.com/grey-cat-1908/portable-mc-server) that you can easily run on your Raspberry Pi.

 * This website